Portfolio: General Administration, Safety, and Services

 Mayor

-It began in Appeltern, October 2025
+It all began in Appeltern, October 2025

 His ideas formed the basis for our first constitution in 1798.
-Article 6 is still relevant today: treat others as you would like to be treated and do as much good for others as you would like to receive.
+Article 6 is still relevant today: treat others as you would like to be treated, and do as much good for others as you would like to receive.

 Our democracy is worth standing up for.
 Many before us have already done so with great courage.
-All we have to do now is go to the polling station, cast our vote, and thus exercise our right.
+All we have to do now is go to the polling station, cast our vote, and exercise our right.

-Vincent van Neerbos, mayor of
+Vincent van Neerbos, Mayor of